Have you met Mr. A?

 This book shows us glimpses of the heart, in good times and bad.
 As you read, you will feel like the author is just chatting with you.
 George Williams, Strategic Solutions, LLC

 A fun fluid novel indeed.
 Based on real people and events, it tells one man's story of success, failure, and recovery.
 A moving compassionate story reflecting the power of a strong heart.
 Ingrid Riechmann, Language Arts teacher

 Mr. Arban reads a clip from Struggles of the Soul:

 The BeatyStreet Mission . . .

-Beaty Street is committed to helping those who are in need of a Good Samaritan.
+Beaty Street is committed to helping young people.
 The majority of all profits from sale of our novels go to helping someone find their way back onto the Narrow Way.
 We understand that it is easy to get lost along life's way.